meherett/angular-cli-truffle-box/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.

-Write, compile & deploy smart contracts for Ethereum.
+Write, compile & deploy smart contracts for Ethereum blockchain.

-This Truffle Box provides a base for working with the Truffle Framework and Angular.
+This Truffle Box provides a base for working with the Truffle Framework and Angular with Bootstrap styling and components.
 It provides a basic working example of the MetaCoin contracts with Angular components.

 ## Requirements
 ###### You will need Node.js (tested with version 8.9.x).
 This will include npm